brunomaga/brunomaga.github.io/index.md

 </table>

 <p style="line-height: 1.6; margin-bottom: 0; clear: both;">
-I also maintain a list of <a href="{{ site.publications_permalink }}">relevant publications</a>.
+And finally, I maintain a list of <a href="{{ site.publications_permalink }}">relevant publications</a>.
 Enjoy, and feel free to reach out with feedback, fixes, or questions 🚀!
 </p>